atnazhin/neo4j-atna-knowledge-graph-labs/01_data_importer_basics/README.md

 #Project 1: Importing Nodes from CSV using Neo4j Data Importer

-In this lab, I practiced using the **Neo4j Data Importer** to load CSV data, define node labels, and set a unique identifier.
+In this project, I practiced using the **Neo4j Data Importer** to load CSV data, define node labels, and set a unique identifier.

 ---